• Instagram

 • Share

-DEBATE, the article was published in UNT 22 / 10-2020.
-Read the article on unt.se (behind the payment wall) here
+DEBATT, the article was published in UNT 22/10-2020.
+Read the article at unt.se (behind paywall) here

-To facilitate the transition between higher education and work, students should be covered by unemployment insurance.
-It would provide an incentive for more people to apply for higher education, which is necessary for the adjustment in the labor market.
+To ease the transition between higher education and work, students should be covered by unemployment insurance.
+This would provide an incentive for more people to apply for higher education, which is necessary for the transition in the labor market.

 Most students want to start working immediately after graduation.
-For many, this means that the last semester will be very tiring, as the often demanding work of completing a degree project must be combined with job search.
-This load does not create the conditions for a good end to the studies or a good start in working life.
-In order for students to be able to focus on completing their education, and then find a job that corresponds to the education, they need margins in their job search.
-The best way to create margins is by offering time-limited income protection for those students who do not get a job immediately after graduation.
+For many, this means that the last semester will be very tiring, since the often demanding work of completing a thesis must be combined with job searching.
+This burden creates neither the conditions for a good end to their studies nor a good start to their professional life.
+In order for students to be able to focus on completing their education, and then finding a job that corresponds to their education, they need margins in their job search.
+The best way to create margins is by offering temporary income protection for those students who do not find work immediately after graduation.

-Introducing a student condition in unemployment insurance contributes to more people applying for higher education.
-In addition, the probability increases that you get a job for which you have been trained, it benefits both the individual but also the national economy.
-A new set of rules could be based on the previous student condition, which was removed in 2007 but made even more accurate.
+Introducing a student condition in unemployment insurance helps more people seek higher education.
+It also increases the likelihood of getting a job for which they have trained, which benefits both the individual and the economy.
+A new set of regulations could be based on the previous student condition, which was removed in 2007, but made even more precise.
 The previous student condition also included young people who had completed upper secondary education, but for that group the unemployment benefit did not mean that they got more qualified jobs.
-However, it is more important that graduates from post-secondary level have time to apply for qualified jobs.
+However, it is more important that graduates from post-secondary level have time to look for qualified jobs.

 A student condition can be designed in different ways.
-TCO and SFS jointly propose that a degree from a study grant-eligible post-secondary education program (university or polytechnic), or a vocational program from a folk high school, qualifies for the right to a maximum basic amount of today SEK 365 per day.
-It shall apply to those applicants who do not meet the working conditions.
-The condition must be based on control of jobseekers within the framework of the insurance's control function, but with the right for the applicant to limit their search area to work in the industry for which they have training.
+TCO and SFS jointly propose that a degree from a post-secondary education program eligible for study grants (university or vocational college), or a vocational program from a folk high school, qualifies for the right to a maximum basic amount of currently SEK 365 per day.
+This should apply to applicants who do not meet the work condition.
+The condition should be based on checking job applicants within the framework of the insurance's control function, but with the right for the applicant to limit their search area to work in the industry for which they have been trained.

-It is proposed that the compensation period be limited based on what can be assumed to be a reasonable time to apply for work.
-The previous student condition was limited to three months, which may be a starting point in the future as well.
-In a normal year without a corona pandemic, three out of four students have a permanent job three months after graduation.
-For every fourth student, it therefore takes longer to get a permanent job, and before that they are either unemployed or have temporary jobs.
-We believe that more people would have gotten a permanently qualified job faster if they could focus more on the job search.
+It is proposed that the compensation period be limited based on what can be assumed to be a reasonable time to look for work.
+The previous student condition was limited to three months, which could also be a starting point in the future.
+In a normal year without a corona pandemic, three out of four students have permanent employment three months after graduation.
+For every fourth student, it therefore takes longer to find permanent employment, and before that they are either unemployed or have temporary jobs.
+We believe that more people would have found a permanent, qualified job faster if they could focus more on their job search.

-A well-functioning unemployment insurance is a central part of the ability to adjust in the labor market.
-A shortcoming that exists in current legislation is that too few can qualify for compensation.
+A well-functioning unemployment insurance system is a central part of the ability to adapt to the labor market.
+A shortcoming in today's legislation is that too few people can qualify for compensation.
 The purpose of the proposed student condition is to give young people who have completed their studies the opportunity to establish themselves in the labor market.
-When society invests in education, students also need to be given the conditions and time to find a job where they can benefit as much from the education as possible.
-From a socio-economic perspective, it is a loss-making business when people who have invested in education take a job that is far from the acquired competence.
-It is therefore worth giving people improved opportunities to apply for the job where their education really benefits.
+When society invests in education, students also need to be given the conditions and time to find a job where they can get as much benefit from the education as possible.
+From a socio-economic perspective, it is a loss when people who have invested in education take a job that is far from the skills they have acquired.
+It is therefore worth giving people improved opportunities to apply for a job where their education will really be useful.

 Linn Sword